Customized Septic System for Homes: Smart, Efficient, and Built to Last

 Septic Tank Sizing

-Septic tank sizing is based primarily on the number of bedrooms and expected water usage.
-A tank that’s too small fills quickly and requires frequent pumping, while an oversized tank may not function efficiently.
+Correct septic tank sizing is based on the number of bedrooms and expected water use.
+A tank that’s too small fills quickly and overloads the drain field, while an oversized tank may not function efficiently.

 Proper sizing balances: